Skip to main content

 Key Results

-• Stripe subscriptions across three plan tiers with server-side quota and concurrency safeguards
+• Stripe subscriptions across three plan tiers, hardened against webhook races and concurrent updates

-• Sticky WebSocket routing that scales horizontally without breaking in-flight games
+• Sticky WebSocket routing scales the game tier horizontally without dropping in-flight games

 Architecture